-Recent developments in the coronavirus pandemic has resulted in many companies asking their staff to work remotely.
+Recent developments in the coronavirus pandemic have resulted in many companies asking their staff to work remotely.
 Working from home can be daunting especially for those who have never had to do this before.

 For the past year, I have been working from home one day a week, and I quickly learned the importance of having a set routine and being fully prepared for your day.
-It is easy to become distracted by your home comforts, however I have a number of tips that I follow to ensure my productivity levels don’t drop:
+It is easy to become distracted by your home comforts, however, I have a number of tips that I follow to ensure my productivity levels don’t drop:

 Rise and shine one hour before you are due to start work – Staying in your PJ’s is very tempting, but you need to start your day as if you are working as normal.
 Have your shower, get dressed (hugely important!), eat your brekkie and have a cup of tea/coffee.
-Do everything as you normally would do on a day that you go into the office.
+Do everything as you normally would do on a day that you would go into the office.
 This helps you get into your work routine.

 Have a designated area you will work from every day – We don’t work from bed or with the laptop on our knees on a normal day, so you shouldn’t do this at home either!
 Setting up a workspace is crucial for productivity levels.
 I have a little desk set up in the spare room and the night before I am due to work from home, I prepare it so that it’s as if I’m walking into the office the next morning.
 No packing up your laptop and unpacking it every morning.